photostructure/mkver/README.md

 ## How

-`mkver` is a pretty simple three-step, one-trick pony:
+`mkver` is a pretty simple, no-dependencies, three-step, one-trick pony:

 1. `mkver` first looks for a `package.json` in `.`, then `..`, then `../..`,
    etc, and extracts the `version` value.